danskernesdigitalebibliotek/dpl-cms/documentation/README.md

 When a change has been made to a `*.puml` or `*.drawio` file, you should re-render the diagrams using the command `task render` and commit the result.

+## Developer Experience

+### Lagoon integration

+Pull-requests, and the `main` and `develop` branches are automatically deployed to environments hosted in our [Lagoon](https://lagoon.sh/) installation.

+`main` and `develop` are monitored by Lagoon and pushes to these branches will be deployed automatically.

+An environment has access to some sensitive secrets, and as such, we're more careful when deploying PR-environments as the code in these environments may come from outside contributors.
+As such, we only deploy